They came to Texas for the big houses and barbecue. They also got new laws on abortion, guns and voting.

 “I chose just the worst possible time to move down here,” says Kyle Miller.
 In the wake of the abortion law, his friends have been posting anti-Texas memes.

-“My friend took it down already, it seems, but there was one [meme] which was like, an outline of Texas, and it was just labeled ’Dumba**istan,” says Kyle Miller.
+“My friend took it down already, it seems, but there was one [meme] which was like, an outline of Texas, and it was just labeled ‘Dumbassistan,’ ” says Kyle Miller.
 Another, tweeted by @sundae_gurl2 and several others: “The single star on Texas’ flag is actually a review.”

 The culture shocks haven’t all been political, though.
 Miller, who delivers food for DoorDash, had to adjust to the city traffic and the abundance of scooter riders, who can be reckless around cars.
 Lexx Miller was taken aback the first time she saw employees in stores wearing buttons that said “mask-exempt.”
 Ross was impressed by how much better the roads were than in California.
 And Longley was pleasantly surprised that people in Texas talk about things other than politics.

-Note: (Correction: An earlier version of this story did not include the full name of Hewlett Packard Enterprise.
-This story has been corrected.)